trinibos1/TRkey_mapper/README.md

 ## ⌨️ Supported Shortcuts

-The Trkey Configurator leverages string representations that map directly to **Adafruit HID library codes** on your CircuitPython device.
+The TRKey Configurator leverages string representations that map directly to **Adafruit HID library codes** on your CircuitPython device.

 Supports hundreds of keycodes & combos, including: